LISA SMITH (Soprano)

 KEVIN HOLLIS (Bass)

 As NotaBene’s answer to Professor Brian Cox (albeit with not quite such floppy hair), Kevin was all set for a life devoted to the delights of the physics lab, but during his PhD research made the life-altering decision of joining the local choral society and then an affiliated opera group.
 This commenced his inexorable descent down the slippery slope of musical histrionics, culminating in studying at Birmingham Conservatoire as a young lad of forty.
 Kevin has sung a variety of opera roles, from the youthful Masetto to the ancient Seneca.
-He now combines performance and science, training science communicators, writing the odd school science show and generally playing with fun science toys, or as he calls it, testing suitable equipment.
-He also helps his wife run two Stagecoach Theatre Schools, while they, in turn, are run by their twin daughters.
+He now combines performance and science, training science communicators, writing the odd school science show and generally playing with fun science toys, or as he calls it, testing suitable equipment and supporting students in the Faculty of Physics at Bristol University.
+Prior to this he helped his wife run two Stagecoach Theatre Schools, training young people in theatre arts which they thoroughly enjoyed but didn’t prove entirely conducive to totally renovating and rebuilding part of an old chapel as a family home and meeting the complex social and academic demands of their twin daughters.
 His ambitions are to conquer the mysteries of gravity, distort space/time and create perpetual twenty-eight hour days, which just might enable him to fit in a bit of music learning.

 ROGER GREENHALGH (Bass)